jenemoore/jenemoore.github.io/content/notes/vimforwriters.md

 ---
-title: "a vimrc for writers"
+title: vim for writers
-type: "post"
+type: post
 date: 2022-10-10
-tags: "vim", "config"
+tags:
+- vim
+- config
 ---

 "a vimrc for writers